 “Seven dead?”
 Ildikó repeated.
 “I was told there were six.”

 “The person must already be reviving people,” Tate said.

 Gnarl nodded.
 “We should make haste.”

 Elle’s eyes lit up like a child visiting a theme park as she and Hades entered a room filled with colorful plastic balls in a pool.
 Elle immediately jumped in upon the sight of the ball pit.
 When she emerged, the balls were up to her chest.
 With caution, Hades stepped in.
 He picked up a ball for inspection as Elle swam around.

 “There might be a dead body here,” Hades said as he tossed the ball back down.

 Elle stopped.
 Her heart sank.
 “Right.
 That’s a good point.”

 From the opposite end of the pool, the golden retriever barked.

 “There’s a dog!”
 Elle shouted with joy.

 Elle wadded through the balls, carefully feeling each step for fear of stepping on someone.
 Hades followed with the same reserve.
-The dog waved his tail as they approached the other side to greet them.
+The dog waved his tail as they approached the other side to greet him.